 Eosinophilic pneumonia includes a group of disorders characterized by an accumulation of eosinophilic infiltrates in the pulmonary parenchyma with/without peripheral blood eosinophilia.
-These include a broad range of lung conditions which occur due to infectious or non-infectious causes.
+These include a broad range of lung conditions that occur due to infectious or non-infectious causes.
 The two common pulmonary eosinophilic syndromes are :

 Abnormally increased eosinophils in lung parenchyma occurs due to infectious and non-infectious causes.

-Non-infectious causes include-
+Non-infectious causes include:

-Eosinophils are granulocytic white blood cells (WBCs) which are primarily tissue-dwelling cells.
+Eosinophils are granulocytic white blood cells (WBCs), which are primarily tissue-dwelling cells.
 The main functions of eosinophils include host defense, inflammation modulation, and tissue destruction.
 Eosinophils play an important role in killing parasites, tumor cells, and respiratory epithelial cells.

 The normal absolute eosinophil count in the peripheral blood is 0 to 500 cells/microL.
-Eosinophilia is predominantly due to polyclonal expansion (reactive expansion) as compared to hematopoietic clonal stem cell expansion which is rare.
+Eosinophilia is predominantly due to polyclonal expansion (reactive expansion) as compared to hematopoietic clonal stem cell expansion, which is rare.
 A count of over 1500 increases the risk of tissue damage.
 However, it can also occur at low eosinophil count.
 In eosinophilic lung diseases, eosinophils commonly affect parenchyma and airways.
 Based on the increase in eosinophils, eosinophilia can be:

 Eosinophilic pneumonia occurs secondary to lung tissue damage by the activated eosinophils.
 The substances and chemical mediators released by these activated macrophages damage the tissues and contribute to the disease pathology.
-These include
+These include:

-In acute eosinophilic pneumonia, there is a marked infiltration of eosinophils in the alveolar spaces, bronchial walls and, to a lesser extent in the interstitium.
+In acute eosinophilic pneumonia, there is a marked infiltration of eosinophils in the alveolar spaces, bronchial walls, and, to a lesser extent, in the interstitium.
 Acute and/or organizing diffuse alveolar damage is present.
 However, granulomas or hemorrhage are absent.

 In chronic eosinophilic pneumonia, leukocytic infiltrates in alveolar air spaces and interstitium.
 The infiltrates are predominantly eosinophilic with macrophages, lymphocytes, and occasional plasma cells.